Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 There you have it: some of the essentials for your trip to the Arc de Triomphe.
 The first time I went, I wasn’t expecting it to be as big as it is.
 I craned my neck, peered into the sky and quickly understood why it’s been a symbol of victory throughout generations.

 And it’s just the tip of the iceberg when it comes to Paris monuments.
 Notre Dame is a good 60 feet taller.
 And the Eiffel Tower is about five times as tall.
-But if you have a couple days here, you definitely don’t want to miss the arch and the vibrant and exciting Avenue des Champs-Élysées.
-Both are easy to add to your visit and an essential part of any trip to Paris.
+Whether you have just one day in Paris or a little longer, don’t miss the arch and the busy Avenue des Champs-Élysées.
+Both are easy to add to your visit, and you don’t need to climb the Arc de Triomphe to enjoy its grandeur.